GJZwiers/mod/README.md

 `mod` requires the following permissions

-- `read`: to check if files already exists before writing
+- `read`: to check if files already exists before writing.
+Can be narrowed to only the directory you want to make the module in:
+  `--allow-read=./my_project_dir` or `--allow-read=.`
 - `run=git`: to run `git` commands, more specifically `git init`
-- `write`: to make files as part of the project initialization
+- `write`: to make files as part of the project initialization.
+Can be narrowed in the same way as the read permissions.

 ## Usage